JulianPitney/Glycine_Transporter-1_Antagonist_Provides_Neuroprotection_in_Vivo_Lightsheet_Analysis/Step7_StatsAnalysis/README.md

 **Outputs:** Results of statistical tests.

 **Steps:**
-1. Manually copy and paste data from input Excel sheets into a new Excel sheet.
+1. Manually copy and paste individual animal data from input Excel sheet and sort data per condition into separate columns.

-2. Run a Student's t-test on the imported data.
+2. Compute both raw numbers and %total numbers per condition for length, diameter and density.

+3. Import new data into GraphPad Prism (v.9.1.0) analysis software to generate graphs and to run appropriate statistical analysis (Students t-test; ANOVA; Mixed-effects analysis when sample sizes are uneven).

 # Troubleshooting
 No common problems reported yet.